yarozen/kubectl-pull_image/README.md

 1. Docker installed on your local machine from which you execute the `kubectl pull-image` command.
 2. Connectivity to your current Kubernetes cluster context (`KUBECONFIG`).
 3. Kubernetes roles to create, list & get Jobs & Pods.
 4. Permission to mount docker socket to pods.
-If you an admission controller (e.g. OPA gatekeeper) make sure it permits or create a rule to exclude it.
+If the k8s cluster runs an admission controller (e.g. OPA gatekeeper) make sure it permits that or create a rule to exclude it.

 ## Author
 Written by